Pinus ponderosa: Cultivation

-Cultivated as a bonsai, Ponderosas are prized for their rough, flaky bark, contorted trunks, flexible limbs and dramatic deadwood.
+Cultivated as a bonsai, ponderosas are prized for their rough, flaky bark, contorted trunks, flexible limbs, and dramatic deadwood.
 Collected specimens can be wildly sculpted by their environment, resulting in beautiful twisted trunks, limbs and deadwood.
 In the mountains they can be found growing in pockets in the rock, stunting their growth.
-The main challenge for this species in bonsai cultivation, is the natural long length of its needles, which takes years of training and care to reduce.
+The main challenge for this species in bonsai cultivation is the natural long length of its needles, which takes years of training and care to reduce.

 This species is grown as an ornamental plant in parks and large gardens.

-In nuclear testing

-During Operation Upshot–Knothole in 1953, a nuclear test was performed in which 145 ponderosa pines were cut down by the United States Forest Service and transported to Area 5 of the Nevada Test Site, where they were planted into the ground and exposed to a nuclear blast to see what the blast wave would do to a forest.
-The trees were partially burned and blown over.

 Culture

 Pinus ponderosa is the official state tree of Montana.
 In a 1908 poll to determine the state tree, Montana schoolchildren chose the tree over the Douglas fir, American larch, and cottonwood.
 However, the tree was not officially named the state tree until 1949.

+The Ponderosa Ranch in the classic TV series Bonanza was named after the ponderosa pine, commonly found in the Lake Tahoe region where the fictional Cartwright family's ranch was set.
+Bonanza was one of the first Westerns to be filmed in color and made frequent visual use of scenic pine forests to emphasize the ranch's size and frontier beauty.